skp2140/openSCADpm/how_openSCADpm_works.md

 1. How openSCADpm interacts with GitHub
 2. How openSCADpm interacts with the openSCAD library system.
 3. How openSCADpm interacts wtih with the user.

+## How openSCADpm interacts with GitHub
+## How openSCADpm interacts with the openSCAD library system.
+## How openSCADpm interacts wtih with the user.